terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_pool.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_network_pool"
+page_title: "VMware Cloud Director: vcloud_network_pool"
 sidebar_current: "docs-vcd-resource-network-pool"
 description: |-
   Provides a VMware Cloud Director Network Pool.
 This can be used to create, modify, and delete a VCD Network Pool